 Check the chalkboard for current selections.
 Guests can build a base for the strong ales with a selection of menu offerings, including Wagyu beef burgers, beer-battered fish and chips, and the most popular dish, the Avocado Bomb: a honey ale tempura avocado stuffed with spicy ahi, a crab and shrimp cake and ponzu, then topped with chipotle aioli and crispy wontons.
 The two-story restaurant has a balcony that overlooks the lake and a downstairs patio where dogs are welcome.
 Big Bear Mountain Brewery is worth a visit as well, with six beers on tap, a basic food menu and an undoubtedly authentic local experience.

-These are just a few of the amazing local eats.
+These are just a few of the best places to eat in Big Bear.
 Make sure you check out our favorites and see if there are others to add to this list.
 If you want some help on planning your next vacation to Big Bear, check out Big Bear Cabins for all your vacation needs.